 2 TREASURY DEPARTMENT

-The Treasury Department is powerful.
-It collects income tax and makes bills and coins.
+The Treasury Department collects income tax and makes bills and coins.
 The Secretary of the Treasury is nominated by the president and confirmed by the Senate.
 George Washington appointed Alexander Hamilton as the first Secretary.
-Donald Trump nominated Steven Mnuchin, another Jew.
+Donald Trump appointed Steve Mnuchin, another Jew.

-The Bureau of Engraving and Printing is in the Treasury Department and located one block off the D.C.
+The Bureau of Engraving and Printing is in the Treasury Department.
+It is located near the D.C.
 Mall.
 BEP designs and prints money.
 The front sides of bills are printed with black ink.
-Back sides are printed with green, which is why we call them green-backs.
-New money is delivered to the 12 Federal Reserve Banks, which loan it to other banks.
+The back sides are printed with green, which is why we call them green-backs.
+Money is delivered to the Federal Reserve Banks, which loan it to other banks.

-The federal government was on the gold standard until 1971, and money could be redeemed for gold.
-Money is now backed by confidence that it will be accepted for goods.
-Money is worthless anyway unless people can be trusted.
+The federal government was on the gold standard until 1971.
+Money could be redeemed for gold.
+Money is now backed by confidence that it will be accepted.
+Money is worthless unless people can be trusted.

 The Great Seal of the United States is on the back of the dollar.
 Its 2 sides are in circles.
 The pyramid has 13 layers of bricks.
-The space in the pyramid allows growth.
-The eye of God watches over us.
+The space allows growth.
+The eye of God watches.

 100 dollar bill - Benjamin Franklin is on the front.
 Independence Hall is on the back.